 - Identify the usefulness of EMDR in relief work.

-- Understand that the EMDR model can be adapted for relief work.
+- Describe how the EMDR model can be adapted for relief work.

 - Identify what the therapist attributes the EMDR methodology shares with other psychotherapies.